Arithu-Sennoi/Web_Dev_Notebook/Javascript/025 module script.md

 ```
 ./math_functions.js` is the relative path to that file, from current one.

+### import all export functions from another file.
 #### from freecodecamp
 Suppose you have a file and you wish to import all of its contents into the current file.
 This can be done with the `import * as` syntax.
 Here's an example where the contents of a file named `math_functions.js` are imported into a file in the same directory:
 ```js